telvarost/AnnoyanceFix-StationAPI/README.md

 - Chicken bounding box was increased to modern Minecraft bounding box size
 - Water spring propagation has been fixed: https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1283147-water-spring-propagation-fix
 - Also: almost all fixes are toggleable!
+  - Note: There is currently a bug with GlassConfigAPI where integer settings need to be saved twice

 To use pick block: Look at something and click your scroll wheel.
 If it's in your inventory, it will automatically be selected.